 Z and Caltex petrol stations have closed their car washes in Auckland in a bid to conserve water.

-The closures come as Auckland has been told it needs to save more water otherwise drastic measures will be taken.
+The closures come as Aucklanders are told they need to save more water otherwise drastic measures will be taken.

 The service station chain has stopped operating more than 20 of its car washes in the Auckland region from the end of last week, and had also asked its subsidiary Caltex, whose stations are independently owned, to follow suit.

-Z senior communications advisor Jeremy Clarke said the company wanted to play its part in reducing water demand.
+Z senior communications adviser Jeremy Clarke said the company wanted to play its part in reducing water demand.

 Brady said there were also independently-owned BP stores in NZ which managed their own operations.